This page will help you understand Wyoming alcohol laws. That will help you avoid expensive fines or even jail. Not to mention time and embarrassment.

 Young people in Wyoming often want to work in hospitality.
 They want to know the ages needed for jobs working around alcohol.
 How young can a server be in a restaurant selling alcohol for drinking on-site?

 Does a person have to be older to tend bar?
-What about for working in a store selling alcohol for drinking off-premises?
+What about for working in a store selling alcohol for drinking off-site?

 Wyoming alcohol laws permit adults to serve alcohol in venues for drinking there.
 That is, the minimum age is 18.
-For tending bar and selling alcohol in venues for off-premises locations, the age is 21.
+For tending bar and selling alcohol in venues for drinking elsewhere, the age is 21.

 Note that Wyoming counties and cities can modify the above ages and restrictions.
 So it’s important to check locally.

 Many parents do this to demystefy alcohol and promote moderation.
-They believe it’s better for youth to learn in the parents’ house than in a fraternity house.
+They believe it’s better for youth to learn in the parents’ house than in a frat house.

 Use of a false ID to obtain alcohol by anyone under 21 is a crime.